Brought to you by quitt.ch – No. 1 provider of registration and administration services for domestic help in Switzerland.

 5. What pension payments are required?

 Switzerland has a pension system with three elements, known as three pillars.
-The first, funded from social security payments, is paid by the state.
-The second is funded by salary deductions invested in the name of the employee.
-The third pillar is an optional payment that can be made every year by all employees.
+The first is funded from social security payments (AHV) and paid by the state.
+The second pillar is funded by salary deductions invested in the name of the employee, and the third pillar is an optional payment that can be made every year by all employees.
 All of these payments are tax deductible.

-Employers are not responsible for the third pillar, but must make social security payments for the first pillar (point 4 above) and, if monthly pay exceeds CHF 21,330 a year, make second pillar payments.
+Employers are not responsible for the third pillar, but must make social security payments for the first pillar (point 4 above) and, if pay exceeds CHF 21,510 a year, make second pillar payments.